|Just jQuery The Core UI -- Filters|

-Meet The Filters
+Meet the Filters

+As well as the eq() filter there are also a number of other index-based filters.
 Unfortunately, they don't all come in two versions, method and selector, and this makes the list less regular than it could have been.

 You can use negative indexes to work from the end of the array rather than the start.

 Some of these filters are worth looking at in more detail.

 Although the :lt and :gt filters do not have method equivalents, there is a method that does both of their jobs and more:

 returns the portion of the array from start to end.
 An important point is that the element specified by end isn't included in the filtered set.

 That is, .slice(1,4) includes elements 1, 2 and 3 but excludes 4.

 If you don't specify end then it returns from start to the end of the array.

 You can easily see that, as indicated in the table: